JnsRdnp/pcPerformanceOnLCD/README.md

 - This video provided assistance in the process of managing communication between Arduino UNO and the Python script.

-    <em>Using an Arduino with Python LESSON 10: Passing Data from Python to Arduino</em>
+    <em>Using an Arduino with Python LESSON 10: Passing Data from Python to Arduino by
+Paul McWhorter</em>
     - https://www.youtube.com/watch?v=dbZZlq1_M4o